babettology/Social-Network-Analysis-on-AHS-cast/README.md

 # Introduction

 This report assess the network of cast members of American Horror Story (AHS) television show.
 The show is an American-based series that started in 2011 and is still running, with over 12 seasons as of 2025.
 Unlike conventional TV shows, AHS follows an anthology format, changing storylines and most actors each season.
-Despite the format’s fragmentation, recurring actor co-appearances and an overarching narrative persist across seasons, making network analysis a valuable tool for exploring these connections.
+Despite the format’s fragmentation, recurring actor co-appearances and a common narrative persist across seasons, making network analysis a valuable tool for exploring these connections.

 # A) Network Description